mkthewlis/hotel-eko/testing.md

 Doing so helped me make minor adjustments to the margins, padding and font sizes of different aspects of the project, as well as checking that new features were compatible on all screens.
 However, as well as checking the design, I also continued to test the functionality of each feature as it was added to the project.
 Doing so revealed issues as they arose, with the significant ones outlined below in detail in the 'Compatibility Tests' and 'Manual Tests' sections.

+There were three significant changes made as a result of testing the project throughout development:
+1. Originally I had not planned to have a 'Categories' model within my 'Services' app.
+Instead, I had planned to only have a 'Services' model and that I would distinguish between the service types based on the Boolean value of three fields ('is_stay', 'is_relax' and 'is_eat').
+I did so thinking that I would be able to categorise service items based on this.
+However, I quickly realised that this was not an efficient way of producing this project as I kept repeating the same function in my views for each type.
+I therefore decided to restructure my database, creating a 'Categories' model that helped determine what each service item was.
+2. The second significant change that came as a resulting of testing my project early on was that I realised that I was repeating myself unneccessarily with my 'Services' templates.
+I had created three templates, with one for each service type, and each service had it's own set of functions within the views.py file.
+As with above, I realised I was repeating myself and that this was not complying to maintaining DRY code.
+I therefore restructured my templates to have one main 'services.html' template and one 'service-detail.html' template, with small includes that would differ depending on the service's category.
+This drastically improved the structure of my code and saved me time repeating myself.
+3. As my project began to grow, I made a few important changes to its design to make it more sleek and coherent.
+I decided to change the color of the footer, I changed the secondary font to a more modern variety and began to use a subtle off-white color for all boxes, modals and forms.
+This gave the project a much cleaner finish compared with the original design created on Figma.
+The results can be viewed in the screenshots below.

 ### Testing User Stories

 The following tests were conducted to test the experience of each user outlined earlier in the 'User Stories' section.